chenkennt/SignalRSample/README.md

 }
 ```

-At client side, create a HubConnection that connects to the chat endpoint:
+In client code, create a HubConnection that connects to the chat endpoint:
 ```js
 var connection = new signalR.HubConnection(url, { transport: transport, uid: name });
 ...
 return connection.start();
 ```

-> This sample is based on the chat sample in SignalR official documentation, see this [article](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/tutorial-getting-started-with-signalr-and-mvc) for more information of this sample.
+> This sample is based on the chat sample in SignalR official documentation, see this [article](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/tutorial-getting-started-with-signalr-and-mvc) for more information.

 ## Use Azure SignalR Service in Web Chat Room
-The sample above is a traditional SignalR application, where SignalR runtime and business logic runs inside the same ASP.NET web application.
+The sample above is a self-hosted SignalR application, where SignalR runtime and business logic runs inside the same ASP.NET web application.
 Now let's use Azure SignalR Service to replace the SignalR runtime in your application.

 ### Create an Azure SignalR Service